 Companies may use both online and offline channels to announce the rebrand.
 For instance, it may utilize emails and social media to build awareness around the rebrand.
 Another powerful method is participating in niche-related workshops, conferences, and seminars.
 It will help spread the brand awareness quickly.

-Develop a PR strategy focused on rebrand messaging.
+Develop a PR strategy focused on rebranding messaging.
 Craft a press release, provide assets and interviews, and pitch media contacts to secure placements about the rebrand.
 Create launch promotions or special offers to incentivize customers to engage with the new brand.
 Discounts, trials, or giveaways help drive early adoption.

-Measuring Success of a Rebranding Initiative
+Measuring the Success of a Rebranding Initiative

 After implementing the strategy, tracking the response to the newly made changes is essential.
 For instance, a company may rename its products or services entirely.
 Under such conditions, it must observe how the renamed products and services perform compared to the older ones.